HPLC Union vs Adapter: What’s the Difference?

 • Split or distorted peaks

-To minimize these effects, Chrom Tech recommends using Zero Dead Volume (ZDV) unions whenever possible.
-Additionally, matching your tubing’s internal diameter (ID) to the fitting’s through-hole helps reduce turbulence and maintain consistent flow.
+To minimize these issues, Chrom Tech recommends using Zero Dead Volume (ZDV) unions whenever possible.
+Matching the tubing internal diameter to the fitting through-hole can also help reduce turbulence and preserve clean flow characteristics.

 Summary